javiergs/TULIP/README.md

 ## Available Versions

-Visit [https://jitpack.io/#javiergs/TULIP](https://jitpack.io/#javiergs/TULIP) to see all available versions and build status.
+Visit JitPAck to see all available versions and build status.

 ## Documentation